This content has been automatically translated from Ukrainian.

 Ampersand (&) is a symbol used to denote the word "and" in English and some other languages.
 It is one of the oldest and most well-known special characters in typography.
 Here are a few interesting facts about the ampersand, its history, and usage.

-Ampersand comes from the Latin word "et", meaning "and".
+Ampersand comes from the Latin word "et", which means "and".
 It originated as a ligature (a combination of two letters into one symbol) of this word in manuscripts.
 In medieval manuscripts, scribes used ligatures to save space and write quickly.
 The ampersand was one of the most common ligatures.
 During the Renaissance, when printing developed, the ampersand became a standard symbol in typesetting.

 Where can you see the use of the ampersand?